netcode/xshellme/README.md

 Usage
 -------

-1- upload the script to your root directory usually public_html 2- run it by call the script via browser or via terminal
+* upload the script to your root directory usually public_html
+* run it by call the script via browser or via terminal:

 	php xshell.php

 * you can change the scan specified directory by modify xshell.php like that:

 	$xshell = new xShellMe();
 	$xshell->start('myFolder');